 This delightful Italian dessert is really just an assembly job as far as you’re concerned, but everyone will think you’re very clever!

-This recipe is from Delia's Christmas Easy Magazine 2003 and the Delia Collection: Italian Serves 6-8
+This recipe is from The Delia Collection: Italian.
+Serves 6-8

 Begin by pouring the Marsala and orange juice into a small saucepan and heating gently.